Labor proposal could upend rules for gig workers, companies

 In 2020, California voters overwhelmingly approved a proposition to exempt drivers for app-based companies from a state law requiring them to be designated as employees.
 Uber, Lyft and other companies had spent $200 million campaigning in favor of the proposition.
 However, a judge struck down the ballot measure as unconstitutional last year, setting up a legal fight that could end up in the California Supreme Court.

-The proposed Labor Department rule will likely not take effect for months, including a 45-day period ending Nov.
-28 during which stakeholders can submit comments.
-Once it does take affect, it does not carry the same weigh as a law passed by Congress or state legislators but rather offers an interpretation of how the Fair Labor Standards Act should be applied.
+App-based companies have long argued that their workers want the flexibility to set their own hours as contract workers.

-Still, it has the potential to change the circumstances of workers beyond those employed by app-based companies.
-Misclassification has negatively affected delivery workers, custodians, truck drivers, waiters, construction workers and others more, according to the Labor Department.
+Beyond gig workers, the new law has the potential to change the circumstances of millions of custodians, truck drivers, waiters, construction workers and others, according to the Labor Department.

-“This is a long-awaited determination that will empower essential workers to assert their basic wage and hour, health and safety, and compensation rights,” said Patricia Campos-Medina, executive director of the Worker Institute at Cornell University’s School of Industrial and Labor Relations.
-“All workers are entitled to these rights, but employers easily avoid them by making arbitrary decisions on independent contractor rules.”
+Workers themselves are divided over the debate.
+In California, for example, hundreds of port truck drivers seeking to preserve their independent contractor status shut down operations in the Port of Oakland last summer to protest the state’s gig workers law.
+But other truckers have successfully fought to force their companies to classify them as employees with full benefits.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.